mirandalu2020/apatheticMosquito/README.md

 - if 50/50, keep voting until there is a majority

 - if one person takes over, we will remind the person for the responsibilities.
 And the person have to buy the rest of the group coffee
-- if a person is struggling, we will implement the 15-min rule.
+- Since we know we all will give our best-effort, if it appears that one is not contributing, the team can tell that the person is struggling.
+For the struggle, we will implement the 15-min rule.
 If the task is exceptionally challenging, the group will all try to contribute

 - If a person notice there's another member is contributing, the person should talk to group member B see if the person agrees.
 Also given we are all motivated in the group, we will offer help and have a meeting to ask for the cause of why is not contributing.
 - The conflict will be escalated we will either vote, or find out the cause.
 If no progress by end of day, the issue will be brought up to the instructor